fastlane/docs/docs/actions/reset_simulator_contents.md

 Key | Description | Default
 ----|-------------|--------
-  `ios` | Which versions of Simulators you want to reset content and settings, this does not remove/recreate the simulators |
+  `ios` | **DEPRECATED!** Use `:os_versions` instead - Which OS versions of Simulators you want to reset content and settings, this does not remove/recreate the simulators |
+  `os_versions` | Which OS versions of Simulators you want to reset content and settings, this does not remove/recreate the simulators |

 <em id="parameters-legend-dynamic">* = default value is dependent on the user's system</em>